farhan071024/HealthCareApp/README.md

 # HealthCareApp
-Android Application providing service to patient with backend connectivity.
+Android Application providing service to patients with backend connectivity.